GildedPleb/eslint-config-current-thing/README.md

 export default [...currentThing({ disable: ["eslint-config-import"] })];
 ```

+E.g. if you disable every config, in order from the most downloaded down, until you hit `functional`, then functional will be your leading config and your project will then be linted with the recommended functional style.

-**WARNING: `disable` may have unintended consequences as various configs are interdependent** (To-do: This need not be so, but fixing it is very annoying).
+**WARNING: `disable` may have unintended consequences where the linted code might get into an irreconcilable state, as various configs can toggle rules.
+We attempt to guard against this with automated conflict resolution but things can still sneak by.**

 #### `override`